lagotto/lagotto/docs/alerts.md

 - job_batch_size: number of articles per job (default 200)
 - timeout (default 30 sec)
-- batch_time_interval (default 1 hour)

 If all 200 jobs take close to 3000 sec, and they will not be done within an hour, and before we process the next batch.
-Decrease `job_batch_size` and/or `timeout`, or increase `batch_time_interval` if you see to many of these errors for a source.
+Decrease `job_batch_size` or increase `timeout` if you see to many of these errors for a source.

 #### [401] Missing API key.